 Students report a variety of reasons for dropping out of school; therefore, the solutions are multidimensional.
-The NDPC/N has identified 15 Effective Strategies that have the most positive impact on reducing school dropout.
+NDPC has identified Effective Strategies that have the most positive impact on reducing school dropout.
 These strategies appear to be independent, but actually work well together and frequently overlap.
 Although they can be implemented as stand-alone strategies, positive outcomes will result when school districts or other agencies develop program improvement plans that encompass most or all of these strategies.
 These strategies have been successful at all school levels from PK 12 and in rural, suburban, and urban settings.
 These strategies are grouped into four general categories: Foundational strategies (school-community perspective), early interventions, basic core strategies, and managing and improving instruction.

 - Systemic Approach: A continuing process of evaluating goals and objectives related to school policies, practices, and organizational structures as they impact a diverse group of learners.

 - School-Community Collaboration: When all groups in a community provide collective support to the school, a strong infrastructure sustains a caring supportive environment where youth can thrive and achieve.